Employers look at publications on your resume to learn more about your expertise.

 For job seekers who want to make a great first impression on hiring managers, it's important to include the right kind of information on a resume.
 Of course, most people understand the need to include key contact details, skills, work experience, and notable achievements.
 But what if you've published research or other writings to your credit, that you feel can enhance your job search prospects?

-Marketers, professional writers, and those with similar careers can include book publications and online website publications.
+Marketers, professional writers, and graphic designers can include book publications, links to projects on online portfolios, and online website publications.

 How can you decide what types of publications to list in your resume?